| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 staff at the hospice who had not only organised the celebration but were

+looking after Bill during his visits there.
 Laurence Allen, 19, of Coppice Row TB pleaded guilty at Harlow Magistrates

 Court to the charge of driving a motor vehicle (a motorised scooter) at